 IIHS crash testing mainly rates vehicles good, acceptable, marginal, or poor based on performance in high-speed front and side crash tests.
-It also conducts a rollover test, plus evaluations of seat/head restraints for protection against neck injuries in rear impacts, which is a common accident.
+It also conducts a collision rollover test and tests injury protection, plus evaluations of seat/head restraints for protection against neck injuries in rear impacts, which is a common accident.

 Airbags have become increasingly complicated in the competitive landscape of safety technology.
 The strategy Ford is employing seems to create the right airbag to go off for the right-sized person.
 If the occupant is large, the side airbag lines up with the shoulder, keeping the side airbag solidly inflated.
-On smaller passengers, the side airbag vents, keeping the firm part of the bag at shoulder height for smaller people.
+On smaller passengers, the side airbag vents, keeping the firm part of the bag at shoulder height.
+This is regardless of seat type.

 Other safety features on the all-new Fusion include blind spot information system with a cross-traffic alert for making maneuvering in parking lots and traveling open roadways safer.
 The Fusion has something called BLIS (Blind Spot Information System) to sound an alert when the car is detected entering a blind spot.
 Cross-traffic alert warns if traffic is detected approaching from the sides, such as when you are leaving a parking space in reverse.